eyitayo-ogunniyi/Human-Resource-Dashboard/README.md

 The purpose of this post is to show insights and recommendations based on my visualization.

 ### Insights
-I grouped my findings under Employee diversity and turnover rate, so I developed two [dashboards]() for ease of communication.
+I grouped my findings under Employee diversity and turnover rate and I developed two [dashboards](https://github.com/eyitayo22/Human-Resource-Dashboard/tree/main/HR%20Dashboard) to communicate my findings.

 **Employee Diversity**